dogweather/typed-soup/README.md

 I'm adding functions as I need them.
 If you have a request, please open an issue.

-## Current Functions Supported
+## Supported Functions

-These are the ones that I needed for a dozen spiders:
+These are the ones that I needed for [a dozen spiders](https://github.com/public-law/open-gov-crawlers):

 - `find`
 - `find_all`